loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/orbstack-domains/README.md

 `vind` and OrbStack solve different parts of the local access problem:

-- `vind` exposes browser-facing apps through Kubernetes `Ingress` resources
+- `vind` exposes wildcard app hosts through Kubernetes `Ingress` resources
+- `vcp.local`, `argocd.vcp.local`, and `forgejo.vcp.local` each keep their own
+  dedicated `LoadBalancer` upstream
-- `ingress-nginx` stays as the single `LoadBalancer` entrypoint
+- `ingress-nginx` stays as the wildcard app entrypoint
-- that `LoadBalancer` is backed by an HAProxy container on the per-cluster Docker network, for example `vcluster.vcp`
+- those `LoadBalancer` services are backed by HAProxy containers on the per-cluster Docker network, for example `vcluster.vcp`
 - OrbStack can assign nice local HTTPS domains to Docker containers
 - OrbStack does not directly assign those friendly domains to Kubernetes services inside `vind`